PrometheusVault/ember/docs/configuration.md

 `/status` lists each agent’s latest result so you can confirm provisioning completed successfully (`ember/app.py:110-151`).

+Need the full agent flow?
+See `docs/agents/provision.md` for developer + operator guidance.

 ---

 ## 4. Network agent settings